TEAMMATES/teammates/.github/CONTRIBUTING.md

 # Contributing to TEAMMATES

-Before opening an issue or pull request, please read our [Contributor Guide](https://teammates.github.io/teammates/contributing.html) in full.
+Before opening an issue or pull request, please read our [Contributing Guidelines](https://teammates.github.io/teammates/contributing/guidelines.html) and [Development Workflow](https://teammates.github.io/teammates/contributing/development-workflow.html) in full.
 Contributions that do not follow the outlined process will be closed without review.

 ## Code of Conduct